home-assistant/home-assistant.io/source/_integrations/easee.markdown

 In the easee ecosystem there are  sites, circuits and chargers.

 A site typically corresponds to a building, i.e. a single household home or an apartment building.
-Each site has a fuse rating assosiated.
-A site may have an assisiated equipmant that measures the current load on the phases thus allowing the chagergers to limit their current to not overload the fuses.
-A Watty, Tibber Pulse or Easee Equalizer is typically used, but in theory any device capable of measureing the phase currents could be used if integrated with the Easee ecosystem.
+Each site has a main fuse rating assosiated.
+A site may have an associated equipmant that measures the current load on the phases of the building, thus allowing the chagergers to limit their current to not overload the main fuses.
+This can be equipment as a Watty, Tibber Pulse or Easee Equalizer, but in theory any device capable of measureing the phase currents could be used if integrated with the Easee ecosystem.

 A circuit corresponds to a circuit breaker in the building electrical distribution panel.
 Each circuit have a fuse rating assosiated.
 Up to three chargers can be connected to the same circuit and they will then share the current that is allowed by the rating of that circuit.
 The chargers communicates with each other wirelesslly to accomplish this.
 Chargers can also be connected to different circuits and will thus not share the current with other chargers, but will still be limited by and shre the site fuse rating.